Akutchi/Path_Solver/readme.md

 The processus - the stack - is so named as it is a composition of many layers, each one having a specific instruction :

-- Island : the first layer in the stack : it creates a basic map with only land and ocean in a 3 to 10 ratio.
+- Island : the first layer in the stack.
+It creates a basic map with only rocks and ocean in a 3 to 10 ratio.

 - Zoom : Create a new map double the size from the last.

 - Add_Islands : Add/Erode land to the current map with the help a horizontal and a vertical image gradient.

 - Init_Temperature_Z5 : Initialize a temperature map where each point has a value from 1 to 5 which represent the zone general biome.
-The map is generated using [perlin noise](https://en.wikipedia.org/wiki/Perlin_noise).
+The map is generated using [perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) which allows for a somewhat continuous transition and a "temperature feel" to the map [1].

 - Smooth_Temperature : Smooth the temperature map for less abrupt variations using kernel image gradients.
 Indeed, because of perlin noise's caracteristic at grid point, there is a null gradient resulting in a singularity, which feels off when plotted at the biome layer.

 - Remove_Too_Much : This is a [dilation / erosion operator](https://en.wikipedia.org/wiki/Mathematical_morphology#Basic_operators) (depending on what you choose to erode) that I initialy created to remove small patch of ocean (think of a 1x1 ocean in land).

-- Place_Biome : Use the temperature map from earlier [1] to decide what color will the rocks take.
-Because of the [number of subBiomes](./src/constants.ads (L.43 and following)), a random one-to-one surjection between biome and temperature number is impossible.
-As such, each subbiome has a probability of being choosen and is then placed into the zone by a [diffusion process (L.467 and following (sub-functions above))](./src/model/generation/generation.adb).
+- Place_Biome : Use the temperature map from earlier [2] to decide what color will the rocks take.
+Because of the [number of sub-biomes](./src/constants.ads (L.43 and following)), a one-to-one bijection between biome and temperature number is impossible.
+As such, each sub-biome has a probability of being choosen and is then placed into the zone by a [diffusion process (L.467 and following (sub-functions above))](./src/model/generation/generation.adb).

-- Place_Topography : Using the same general algorithm as the [Generate_Baseline function(L.462)](./src/model/generation/generation.adb), it creates a general map for the ocean and the hills that are then placed on top of the previous layer.
+- Place_Topography : Using the same general algorithm as the [Generate_Baseline function (L.462)](./src/model/generation/generation.adb), it creates a general map for the ocean and the hills that are then placed on top of the previous layer.

 The current stack I'm using can be seen below :